Our teachers rock

 Melissa Elliott

 Melissa is a singer, songwriter, and multi-instrumentalist.
-A Jackson Hole native, Melissa's first music experience was taking piano lessons with Kyle Johnson at age 7.
+A Jackson Hole native, Melissa's first music experience was taking piano lessons with TMS Founder, Kyle Johnson, at age 7.
 With her musical foundation, she taught herself guitar and ukulele, began writing songs, and became active in choir and theater.

 She has a Bachelor of Music in Jazz Studies from the University of Denver.
 From learning how to scat solo at late-night jazz jams, leading an all-female acapella group to regional competitions, and playing mandolin on the rainy streets of Cork, Ireland in a busking swing band during her semester abroad, Melissa strives to embody the many (and often unconventional) elements of music-making, something she strives to inspire in her students.